lizeth9797/HelloWorld_GoandPython/README.md

 # Hello World!

-## Here you are two Hello World examples
+## Here you are three Hello World examples

 ### Go